louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 Leave a star on the [github project](https://github.com/louisguitton/dbt-metadata-utils), and let me know your thoughts [on twitter](https://twitter.com/louis_guitton).
-I enjoyed building this project and writing this post because it lies at the intersection of thress of my areas of interest: NLP, Data and Engineering.
+I enjoyed building this project and writing this post because it lies at the intersection of three of my areas of interest: NLP, Analytics and Engineering.
 I cover those three topics in other places [on my blog]({{< ref "/posts/" >}}).

 ## Resources